Katerintse/Lyapunov-Exponents/README.md

 # Lyapunov-Exponents
-3 Lyapunov Exponents of Lorenz63 system
+In this code the 3 Lyapunov Exponents of Lorenz63 system are calculated, based on Wolf's paper algoritm.

 Reference:
 Wolf, A., Swift, J. B., Swinney, H. L., & Vastano, J. A. (1985).